Work in progress

 Godot includes several audio effects that can be added to an audio bus to alter every sound file that goes through that bus.

 Try them all out to get a sense of how they alter sound.
 Here follows a short description of the available effects:

-Amplify changes the amplitude of the signal.
-Some care needs to be taken.
-Setting the level too high can make the sound clip, which is usually undesirable.
+Amplify changes the volume of the signal.
+Some care needs to be taken, though: setting the level too high can make the sound digitally clip, which can produce unpleasant crackles and pops.

 BandLimit and BandPass¶